-In line with the fundamental approach of the management team, the investment process was based on the following three stages:
+In line with the fundamental approach of the management team, the investment process was based on the selection of the investment universe combining a financial (quantitative and micro-economic) and extra-financial (qualitative) approach with two steps:

-- Selection of the investment universe combining a financial (quantitative and microeconomic) and extra-financial (qualitative) approach with two successive steps: - o The selection of issuers pursuant to the financial approach described above, - The exclusion of issuers which have a high-risk profile in terms of corporate responsibility (rating below 2/10 in the ESG proprietary tool) or exposed to major controversies.
-This extra-financial filter excludes a minimum of 20% of issuers based on the extra-financial analysis describes before - Structuration of the portfolio with a macroeconomic approach. - Build the portfolio taking into consideration the regulatory constraints and the investment process in order to establish the final selection
+- The selection of issuers pursuant to the financial approach, and - The exclusion of issuers which have a high-risk profile in terms of corporate responsibility (rating below 2/10 in the ESG proprietary tool, ABA Scoring) or exposed to major controversies.
+This extra-financial filter excludes a minimum of 20% of issuers based on the extra-financial analysis described before.

-The ABA scoring: proprietary tool of analysis and Corporate Responsibility Rating Corporate responsibility is a useful information's pool used to anticipate companies' risks especially looking at the interplay with their stakeholders: employees, supply chains, clients, local communities, and shareholders..., regardless of the sector of activities.
+The ABA scoring is the proprietary tool of analysis and Corporate Responsibility Rating Corporate responsibility used to anticipate companies' risks especially looking at the relationship with their stakeholders: employees, supply chains, clients, local communities, and shareholders..., regardless of the sector of activities.